 If you wish to take the extra mile to ensure your safety in these indeed worrisome times, you are at the right place.
 We’ve gathered the most useful tips and information about how to prevent COVID-19 from entering your home or workplace, through proper sanitization and disinfection.

 What is the difference between sanitization and disinfection?

 Yes, there is an actual difference between both.
 Basically, sanitization products reduce the number of microorganisms, while disinfectants destroy them.
 Sanitization agents need only 30 seconds to get rid of 99.999 percent off existing bacteria.
 On the other hand, disinfectants require more time – around 10 minutes but will kill all of the present microorganisms.
 For example, you would sanitize your baby’s playthings, but you would disinfect your diaper-changing station.
 In both cases, you are removing potentially harmful bacteria from the areas.
-You can find more in-depth information about the different levels of sanitization and disinfection here.

 Why it is important to sanitize and/or disinfect